-OU student Joe Mixon: punched a girl so hard he broke four bones in her face and knocked her unconscious–not expelled by David Boren..
+OU student Joe Mixon: punched a girl so hard he broke four bones in her face and knocked her unconscious--not expelled by David Boren..

 When black players are accused of violent crime, including sexual assault, he's quite forgiving.The Daily Caller

 of these players are black?
-(We did–the Daily Caller
+(We did--the Daily Caller

 One wonders whether the girl with the wrecked face “will learn and grow from life’s experiences.”